hsilvaga/ComputerVisionProjects/NumberDetection/README.md

 ![yolo_paper_output](https://user-images.githubusercontent.com/29446797/167315579-28ae63ce-3211-4a69-b909-5c026b1fbf80.gif) [Full-Res](https://github.com/hsilvaga/ComputerVisionProjects/blob/master/NumberDetection/data/yolo_paper_output.avi)

 ## Noticeable Problems:
 &nbsp;&nbsp;1) False Positives
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;False positives are present in both methods.
 This maybe reduced by using more data in the not-a-number class and with deeper network architectures; since VGG only used 16 layers and YOLO-small was used.
-&nbsp;&nbsp;2) Augment Data Further &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Both methods fall short when the data is a 90-ish degree angle.
+&nbsp;&nbsp;2) Augment Data Further
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Both methods fall short when the data is a 90-ish degree angle.
 Augmenting the data to be at 90-ish degrees can be tried out.

+## Next Steps:
+&nbsp;&nbsp;1) Train a larger full model and deploy on Jetson &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pruning can be investigated to help with this.